vimona3ds/diverge-3/docs/development_diary.md

 - ✅ Memory management and resource cleanup
 - ✅ Asset management service implementation
 - ✅ Scheduler service finalization
+- ✅ Unit testing setup with Jest and ts-jest
+- ✅ Initial unit tests for Engine and NodeProcessor classes

+**In Progress:**
+- 🔄 Completing unit tests for all Core Engine components

+**Next Steps:**
+- ❌ Unit tests for ErrorHandler
+- ❌ Unit tests for MemoryMonitor
+- ❌ Unit tests for Profiler
+- ❌ Unit tests for AssetManager and Scheduler services
+- ❌ Integration tests for Engine with all systems

 **Notes:**
 - The Engine now features a robust error handling system with different recovery strategies (CONTINUE, RETRY, FALLBACK, RESET) for each subsystem.